leweymelchor/VinylCollection/README.md

 - Added login, logout, signup, and profile urls to Project URLs
 - Created and Styled signup, login, and profile templates

+Day 10
+- Updated Artist Model to display artists in order by name, and not id

 </details>

 ### Future Updates: